Nixo-SK/api_core/README.md

 ------

 api\_core represents a core module used primary in eszone_ API projects providing an authentication, set of exceptions and a bunch of API views to manage tokens.
+Token is passed in a request data as a 'authentication.token' key followed by a value containing uuid4 string representation of a token.

 Installation
 ------